 Unfortunately, the message of this pseudo-feminist cautionary tale plays far differently in the execution.
-Time and again, Christina Hodson’s script posits a dangerous rhetoric when it comes to gender politics.
+Time and time again, Christina Hodson’s script posits a dangerous rhetoric when it comes to gender politics.
 Women are all snippy, gossips or inherently insane.
 If it’s not enough that the two lead female characters are constantly pitted against each other, spewing vitriol silently or aloud, all the other female characters – outside of one compassionate shop girl – are also horribly mean to each other.
 David’s female work friends gossip about Tessa’s horribleness on a few occasions.
 Lovey’s (Cheryl Ladd) passive-aggressive swipes towards her daughter Tessa and granddaughter Lily are cruel.
 At a work dinner, an overly paranoid Julia wildly imagines that a female investor flirting with David is out to steal her man.
 Her solution?
 Go screw him in the bathroom to make it stop instead of dealing with that trust issue that comes out of nowhere.
 Julia’s best friend Ali (Whitney Cummings) travels to pore over papers about Tessa’s past exploits so they can have some sort of blackmail material on her.

 The men are treated even worse: The detective (played by Robert Wisdom) interrogating Julia condescendingly lays out the facts, questioning, “do you know what this sounds like?!”
 He essentially answered his own question.
 David is portrayed as a spineless, guileless dummy, who later values the words of both his vindictive ex-wife and the lousy detective over the sacrosanct word of his seemingly trustworthy fiancée.
 Though we never see him, Tessa’s father is also thrown under the bus.

 You may be tempted to compare UNFORGETTABLE to THE TEMP, SINGLE WHITE FEMALE, OBSESSED or THE ROOMMATE.
 Please don’t.
 It’s not even on par with those.